No0ne/DI.FM-Tesla/README.md

 # DI.FM-Tesla
 This is a small wrapper script which lets you add all DI.FM premium channels to your Teslas native music player via TuneIn.
-Use the Android/iOS TuneIn App to a the custom URL to this file to your favorites folder.
+Use the Android/iOS TuneIn App to a the custom URL to the PHP file (difm-tunein-wrapper.php) on your webserver to your favorites folder.

 ![Photo](https://raw.githubusercontent.com/No0ne/DI.FM-Tesla/master/photo.jpg)